 "Most inspectors do their jobs well and are vital to preventing childhood lead poisoning, but those who fail to follow the law endanger the heath and well-being of unsuspecting and vulnerable people," said Maryland Department of the Environment Secretary Serena McIlwain.
 "Parents of children residing at these properties should contact their child’s pediatrician or primary care physician to get tested."

-In Maryland, rental homes built before 1978 are assumed to contain lead paint and must pass safety inspections.
+In Maryland, homes built before 1978 are assumed to contain lead paint and must pass safety inspections.

 Below is a list of properties with invalidated lead inspection certificates.